Connect with us

 Samsung Galaxy Tab S9 review

-The most important feature of a tablet is its screen.
-A high-quality display is essential for an enjoyable user experience, even if the tablet has good software and powerful performance.
-Additionally, modern tablets often have a stylish design and durable build.
-There are now many different display technologies on the market: While inexpensive tablets are usually equipped with a conventional LCD or TFT display, premium devices use screens with (AM)OLED or mini-LED.
+The most important feature of a tablet is its screen – that’s what you’re looking at all the time.
+There are many different display technologies on the market: While inexpensive tablets are usually equipped with a conventional LCD display, premium devices use screens with (AM)OLED or mini-LED.

 Most conventional tablets use LCDs, which have a limited color palette and lower energy efficiency due to their backlighting.
 (AM)OLED and mini-LED displays offer more vivid colors, deeper black levels, and higher contrast.
 In addition, the screens of premium tablets are higher resolution and often offer a higher refresh rate of up to 120Hz.
 Because the image repeats up to 120 times per second, animations and scrolling on the screen look smoother, and working with a stylus also feels smoother.

-The top devices also support HDR content, which means corresponding videos on Netflix, YouTube, and more. have more dynamic range and a higher color depth.
-This makes colors and contrasts look more intense and luminous, which gives the picture more depth.
+The top devices also support HDR content, which means corresponding videos on Netflix and YouTube have more dynamic range and a higher color depth.
+Well, we’ve been reviewing tablets since 2008 and that also includes all the premium devices you can think of.
+Here are our recommendations of the best tablets with an OLED display.

 Best Tablets with OLED Display: An Overview